keithbuhler/keithbuhler.github.io/pages/writings.md

 permalink: /writings/
 ---

-This site captures a few of my articles, short stories, fairy tales, screenplays, poems, and satire.
+This part of my [Fun Stuff](http://www.keithbuhler.com/fun/) site captures a few of my articles, short stories, fairy tales, screenplays, poems, and satire.
 Hope you enjoy.

 I am a devout amateur: I believe that everyone should create, write, draw, sculpt, code, or what have you -- even if they can't or don't make a living at it.
 Just create.